-Corporal Ronald Howlin: It's okay, my hands are shaking.
+Ronald Howlin: It's okay, my hands are shaking.
 I'll be here.

-Lizzie Peabody: Okay.
-And I start up the stairs.
-One by one.
-I walk through the upstairs rooms.
-My heart is beating so fast.
-Empty.
+Lizzie: And I start up the stairs.
+One by one, I walk through the upstairs rooms.

+Lizzie: [whispers] My heart is beating so fast.

+Lizzie: Empty.
 I get the distinct feeling that this is not my space.
-If there's something here, I don't want to risk disturbing it.
-And all of a sudden I really want to leave.
-Wow!
-Okay.
-Whoa, I think I need a minute.
-I went up to that window and I looked out.
+Like, if there's something here, I don't want to risk disturbing it.
+And all of a sudden, I really want to leave.